Index theory of uniform pseudodifferential operators: Index theorems for uniform operators

 Since every topological vector space may be completed we do this with $G \otimes \IC$ to finally arrive at $G \barotimes \IC$.
 Since every continuous linear map of topological vector spaces is automatically uniformly continuous, i.e., may be extended to the completion of the topological vector space, $G \barotimes \IC$ enjoys the following universal property which we will raise to a definition:

 \begin{defn}[Completed topological tensor product with $\IC$] Let $G$ be an abelian topological group.
-Then $G \barotimes \IC$ is a complete topological vector space over $\IC$ together with a continuous map $G \times \IC \to G \barotimes \IC$ that enjoy the following universal property: for every continuous map $\phi\colon G \times \IC \to V$ into any complete topological vector space $V$ and such that $\phi$ is bilinear\footnote{see Footnote \ref{footnote:univ_prop_TVS}}, there exists a unique, continuous linear map $\Phi\colon G \barotimes \IC \to V$ such that the following diagram commutes:
+Then $G \barotimes \IC$ is a complete topological vector space over $\IC$ together with a continuous map $G \times \IC \to G \barotimes \IC$ that enjoy the following universal property: for every continuous map $\phi\colon G \times \IC \to V$ into any complete topological vector space $V$ and such that $\phi$ is bilinear\footnote{see Footnote \ref{footnote:univ_prop_TVS}}, there exists a unique, continuous linear map $\Phi\colon G \barotimes \IC \to V$ such that